zelaki/eqvae/README.md

 <br>

-<b>TL;DR</b>: We propose $\texttt{EQ-VAE}$, a simple objective that regularizes the latent space of pretrained autoencoders by enforcing equivariance under scaling and rotation transformations.
+<b>TL;DR</b>: We propose EQ-VAE, a simple objective that regularizes the latent space of pretrained autoencoders by enforcing equivariance under scaling and rotation transformations.
 The resulting latent distribution is better for generative model training, resulting in speed-up training and better performance.

 ### 0. HuggingFace checkpoint
-If you just want to use $\texttt{EQ-VAE}$ to speedup 🚀 the training on your diffusion model you can use our [HuggingFace](https://huggingface.co/zelaki/eq-vae) checkpoint 🤗.
+If you just want to use EQ-VAE to speedup 🚀 the training on your diffusion model you can use our [HuggingFace](https://huggingface.co/zelaki/eq-vae) checkpoint 🤗.

 ```python
 from diffusers import AutoencoderKL